AllenNeuralDynamics/aind-exaspim-soma-detection/README.md

   <b> Figure: </b>Proposals generated across a large region.
 </p>

-The initial proposal generation step prioritizes high recall, which results in many false positives.
+This algorithm prioritizes high recall, which results in many false positives.
 The proposals are filtered by leveraging prior knowledge, such as the Gaussian-like appearance and expected size of somas, to remove trivial false positives.

 ### Step 2: Proposal Classification